Pressing flowers is a great way of preserving these beautiful plants.

 2. Use a Microwave to Press Flowers

-For this method, you still place your harvested bloom between two pieces of paper and then two pieces of cardboard.
+For this method, you still place your harvested blooms between two pieces of paper and then two pieces of cardboard.
 Then, you place this between two ceramic tiles or ceramic plates.
 Finally, you should microwave this pressed flower for a minute on low, checking the results afterward.

 Many people love this method because it so quickly presses the flower.
 If you want to use a pressed flower immediately for some project, then this microwave method would be the way to go.

-There are microwave presses that you can purchase specifically for pressing flowers.
+There are microwave flowers presses that you can purchase specifically for pressing flowers.
 (A Microfleur is the best option for this and they have great tips, tutorials and courses for pressing and using your pressed flowers.)
 This is an option if you are wondering how to press flowers and want to optimize your workflow.
 These devices are very efficient and often have vents, allowing for a quicker dry and the best color retention in your flowers.
 Yet, not everyone has the budget to purchase these appliances.

 3. Use an Iron to Press Flowers